 According to recommendations, those with type 1 diabetes should screen for microalbuminuria for 5 years.
 And those with diabetes type 2 at the time of diagnosis because their condition might have been causing and developing issues long before it was even diagnosed.

-To sum up, all of them need to do a screening at least once per year; the best thing would be to this test every 6 months.
+To sum up, all of them need to do a screening at least once per year; the best thing would be to do this test every 6 months.

 Different Test for Some People